yunluo2/Test-ComputerDatabase/README.md

 # Test-ComputerDatabase

-AThis repository contains source code of UI tests for Computer Database Web Application.
+This repository contains source code of UI tests for Computer Database Web Application.

 To run the test